asyncapi/website/pages/blog/websocket-part3.md

 As I mention in this article and the previous ones on WebSocket, you write AsyncAPI document for your application from a client perspective.
 When you start designing your API, you ask yourself questions from the user's perspective.

 Don't get me wrong; I'm not saying that taking user perspective is wrong.
 It makes sense but also confusing for many.
-I recommend joining [this](https://github.com/asyncapi/spec/issues/520) thread for more details.
+I recommend joining [this thread](https://github.com/asyncapi/spec/issues/520) for more details.

 Confusion between **subscribe** and **publish** is not the only problem.
 Once you understand that your application that publishes events must describe it as subscribe operation, the rest is trivial.

 The real problem is with code generation.
 You describe the application from a user perspective, so client code generation is easy.
-What about generating code for your application.
+What about generating code for your server?
 Have a look again at the **/travel/status** channel from ShrekApp:

 ```yml
   /travel/status: